rrbuchholz/hires-qfed-process/README.md

 Remember to change paths as necessary.

 ## Step 2:
 Convert CO2 emissions to all other species needed, using emission ratios determined from FINN emission factor tables and VOC speication tables.
-These have been aggregated into the four QFED vegetation types.
+These have been aggregated into the four QFED vegetation types:\
+;         1: Savanna Grasslands\
+;         2: Shrublands/Savanna\
+;         3: Tropical Forest\
+;         4: Extratropical Forest

 Requires: \
 The downloaded QFED CO2 emissions from **Step 1**, and:\
 ``BASEEmissionFactors_20221227.csv`` \
 ``VOC_EmissionSpeciation_20190318.csv`` \